snowdj/CodingPuzzles-Python/README.md

 ## Repo Structure

-- /CodingPuzzles-Python/doc
+- CodingPuzzles-Python/CodingPuzzles/doc
   - Documents for each problem and solutions
-- /CodingPuzzles-Python/source
+- CodingPuzzles-Python/CodingPuzzles/source
   - Source code of the problem solutions
-- /doc
+- CodingPuzzles-Python/doc
-  - All markdown documents for gitbook deployment
+  - All the markdown documents for gitbook deployment

 by [Euccas](http://euccas.me)